By Mike Brest | Washington Examiner

 Air Force Academy Reportedly Forces Cadets To Watch Racialized Training Video That Promotes BLM

-I am an Air Force Veteran and I find this disgusting because they are more concerned with “Equity” than on merrit.
+I am an Air Force Veteran and I find this disgusting because they are more concerned with “Equity” than on merit.
 We need officers who know which side is up and that is not what you’ll get with Equity admitted students.
 You morons have lost your way, and it will prove very detrimental to our readiness.
 You can’t be so stupid you don’t recognize this !!!

 Both my brothers and I and my brother-in-law are ex-military we refuse to let any of our children enter the military because of what’s Happening.